-Try one of these, and check your results show that the calculation has been carried out successfully.
+Do one of these, and in your report include your code, and results to show that the calculation has been carried out successfully.

-7. Modify the block-level reduction to use shuffle instructions as described in Lecture 4.
+- 7. Modify the block-level reduction to use shuffle instructions as described in Lecture 4.
+Again your report should include your code, and results to show that the calculation has been carried out successfully. - 8.
+Submit your completed notebook.